sayujshah/DeepSeekExcelAnalyzer/README.md

 - Optionally configure the AI model and provide an API key
 - Optionally store the Excel file into the ChromaDB memory for future retrieval

+**NOTE:** You will only have a certain number of free requests you can make without a HF token set.
+In order to make unlimited requests, signup at huggingface.com, navigate to your "Access Tokens", and create a new token (this is all completely free!).
+Paste this token in the *ExcelAnalyzer.py* file as the default variable "HF_TOKEN".

 ### Advanced Features

 #### Model Configuration